The Work Projects Results FAQ About Book a Call

 On ownership

 You own it completely.
-Every file delivered in standard web formats your LMS administrator can open, edit, and maintain without us.
+Every file is delivered in standard web formats your LMS administrator can open, edit, and maintain independently.
 No proprietary format, no locked system, no ongoing dependency.
-You are not starting a vendor relationship.
-You are adding a permanent institutional asset.
+You get a permanent institutional asset, not a vendor relationship.

 On your team's workload

 Less than you expect.
 Subject matter experts provide the knowledge and the learning outcomes.
-The instructional engineering, the activity design, the sequencing, and the builds are handled on our end.
+I handle the instructional engineering, the activity design, the sequencing, and the build.
 Most engagements require a few focused conversations, not sustained time commitments.
 Your faculty or L&D team are the source material, not the project managers.

 On investment

 Projects scale with scope.
 The 20-minute call exists specifically to scope what makes sense before any figure is discussed.
-You will know exactly what gets built, what it costs, and what your learners will experience before any commitment is made.
+You'll know exactly what gets built, what it costs, and what your learners will experience before any commitment is made.
 No retainers, no surprise add-ons, no ongoing licensing.

 On evaluating without committing

-The AI Communication module is live and fully interactive.
+Several builds are live on the projects page, including the AI Communication module and the SIEM breach investigation lab.
 No login, no form, no commitment.
-You can also read our shareable overview, formatted for forwarding to a dean or an L&D director.
-Or reach us at ramano@tenneri.com.
+You can also read a shareable overview, formatted for forwarding to a dean or an L&D director.
+Or reach me at ramano@tenneri.com.
 No pitch, no pressure.

 You own it completely.
-Every file is delivered in standard web formats your LMS administrator can open, edit, and maintain without us.
+Every file is delivered in standard web formats your LMS administrator can open, edit, and maintain independently.
 There is no proprietary format, no locked system, no ongoing dependency.
-A platform update will not break a native build the way it might break an external integration, because the code lives inside your system rather than calling out to ours.
-You are not starting a vendor relationship.
-You are adding a permanent asset.
+A platform update won't break a native build the way it might break an external integration, because the code lives inside your system rather than calling out to mine.
+You get a permanent asset, not a vendor relationship.

 Less than you might expect.
 Subject matter experts provide the knowledge and the learning outcomes.
-The instructional engineering, the activity design, the sequencing, and the builds are handled on our end.
+I handle the instructional engineering, the activity design, the sequencing, and the build.
 Most engagements require a few focused conversations rather than sustained time commitments.
 Your people are the source material, not the project managers.

 Yes.
-The AI Communication module is live and fully interactive.
+Several builds are live and fully interactive on the projects page, including the AI Communication module and the SIEM breach investigation lab.
 No login, no form, no commitment.
-You can also read our shareable overview, a clean document you can forward to whoever needs to see it.
+You can also read a shareable overview, a clean document you can forward to whoever needs to see it.
 Or send a question directly to ramano@tenneri.com.

 Need something to share with a dean or an L&D director?
-We have you covered.
+Here it is.

 View & Download Overview →